concord-consortium/collaborative-learning/docs/image-map.md

 ### Updated cache entry is in the PendingDimensions state
 If the existing entry is
 - `Ready` do nothing, the entry was already downloaded successfully leave it alone
 - `PendingDimensions` and `PendingStorage` this should mean the existing entry is being updated right now by a different promise, do nothing.
-Unlike when the updated cache entry is in the error or ready state, in this case the updated cache entry should not have been copied yet, so it can't managed by the same promise.
+Unlike when the updated cache entry is in the `Error` or `Ready` state, in this case the updated cache entry should not have been copied yet, so it can't managed by the same promise.
 - `Error` update the existing entry with the new entry.
 Also update the promise map so the URL of the existing entry maps to the promise of the updated entry.
 This way if a `getImage` request comes in for the existing entry's URL, this request will wait until the updated entry's promise has resolved.
 - `undefined` same as `Error`